 Every Mother Counts

 Found by Christy Burns, the activist group is working to ensure better medical care for mothers worldwide.
-Every Mother Count provides donations and training to health clinics to reduce the number of mother mortality rates in counties like India, Haiti, and Tanzania.
+Every Mother Count provides donations and training to health clinics to reduce mother mortality rates in counties like India, Haiti, and Tanzania.

 Pathfinder International was established in 1957.
-Since then, the organization is striving to promote healthy pregnancies and reproductive rights among women in the most vulnerable area worldwide.
+Since then, the organization strives to promote healthy pregnancies and reproductive rights among women in the most vulnerable area worldwide.

-Its main mission is to create a world where every woman has access to contraception, where no woman dies during pregnancy, and everyone has access to healthy reproductive life.
+Its main mission is to create a world where every woman has access to contraception, no woman dies during pregnancy, and everyone has a healthy reproductive life.